realA10001986/Time-Circuits-Display/README.md

 ## The Music Player

 The firmware contains a simple music player to play mp3 files located on the SD card.

-In order to be recognized, your mp3 files need to be organized in music folders named *music0* through *music9* and their filenames must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
+In order to be recognized, your mp3 files need to be organized in music folders named *music0* through *music9*.
+The folder number is 0 by default, ie the player starts searching for music in folder *music0*.
+This folder number can be changed in the [keypad menu](#how-to-select-the-music-folder-number).

+The names of the audio files must only consist of three-digit numbers, starting at 000.mp3, in consecutive order.
 No numbers should be left out.
 Each folder can hold 1000 files (000.mp3-999.mp3). *The maximum bitrate is 128kpbs.*

 &#x1F195; Since May 30, 2023, the firmware can automatically rename audio files in the music folders.
 Just copy your files with their original filenames to the music folder, instead of manually renaming them to eg. "000.mp3".
-Upon boot or upon selecting a folder containing such files, they will be renamed follwing the 3-digit name scheme (in alphabetic order).
-You can also add files to a folder later, they will be renamed properly.
-Note: If you add files, delete the file "TCD_DONE.TXT" from the music folder on the SD so that the firmware knows that something has changed.
+Upon boot or upon selecting a folder containing such files, they will be renamed following the 3-digit name scheme (in alphabetic order).
+You can also add files to a music folder later, they will be renamed properly; when you do so, delete the file "TCD_DONE.TXT" from the music folder on the SD card so that the firmware knows that something has changed.
 The renaming process can take a while (10 minutes for 1000 files in bad cases).
 Mac users are advised to delete the ._ files from the SD before putting it back into the TCD as this speeds up the process.

-The folder number is 0 by default, ie the player starts searching for music in folder *music0*.
-This folder number can be changed in the [keypad menu](#how-to-select-the-music-folder-number).

 To start and stop music playback, hold 5.
 Holding 2 jumps to the previous song, holding 8 to the next one.